 - Analyze political phenomena in a critical, scientifically profound way

 - Communicate your findings professionally in written and oral form

-This study track is only recommended for transfer to a university if you live in France or Germany.
+This study track is only recommended for transfer to a university if you live in Germany.

-If you are located in Jordan, we recommend the Business & Economics or Computer Science study track instead.
+If you are located in Jordan or Lebanon, we recommend the Business & Economics or Computer Science study track instead.

 Topics & contents

 The modules offered in the Kiron Political Science study track cover a range of foundation courses in this field of study, for example:

 - Political Philosophy

 The Kiron Political Science curriculum includes MOOCs as well as Direct Academics tutorials.
 Most of the MOOCs feature:

 - Video lectures